How to write winning covering letters for law firms

 Make it clear why you want to work in the particular area of law that the firm focuses on.
 For example, if it’s a commercial firm you’ll want to draw on any work experience you’ve had at other commercial firms.
 Show off your research about the firm by explaining your interest in their main legal practice areas – don’t just say ‘I am interested in shipping law’, for example, but provide evidence of that interest.

 You might also want to mention the firm’s training structure.
 Some firms will have compulsory seats, in which case you’ll need to show an interest in those areas.
-If you’ve chosen a firm that doesn’t have compulsory seats, or has no seat structure at all (such as Jones Day), then you could explain why this appeals to you above a more defined training contract structure.
+If you’ve chosen a firm that doesn’t have compulsory seats, or has no seat structure at all (such as Jones Day for example), then you could explain why this appeals to you above a more defined training contract structure.

 3. A paragraph highlighting why you're a good fit for the law firm